SalomePlatform/sat/doc/src/commands/environ.rst

 .. note ::
-   these files are **not** required, salomeTool set the environment himself, when compiling.
+   these files are **not** required, salomeTool sets the environment itself, when compiling.
    And so does the salome launcher.

    These files are useful when someone wants to check the environment.